-✓ Implemented • Proposed/Public Announcement x Proposal rejected Country Status Latest development Brief description In line with OECD Guidance Cite Mexico ✓ Implemented December 19, 2019 On October 30, the Mexican parliament approved a tax reform package which includes measures to increase efficiency in VAT collection, and specifically, it is proposed to modify the tax treatment of some digital services provided from abroad to recipients in Mexico.
+Implemented • Proposed/Public Announcement × Proposal rejected Country Status Latest development Brief description In line with OECD Guidance Cite Mexico × Implemented December 19, 2019 On October 30, the Mexican parliament approved a tax reform package which includes measures to increase efficiency in VAT collection, and specifically, it is proposed to modify the tax treatment of some digital services provided from abroad to recipients in Mexico.
 Accordingly, if the digital services are provided to a recipient in Mexico, the services would be subject to VAT.
 VAT on digital intermediation services between third parties-for example, advertising services-would be imposed as part of the VAT law.
 This would require the reporting of transactions conducted as well as payments processed.
 A withholding regime would be applied.
 In addition, digital platforms those that process payments made by the purchasers of goods and services) would withhold VAT on the value of the underlying transactions.
 The new rules are effective June 1, 2020.
-Yes 66 √ Implemented May 21, 2020 On December 28, 2020, Mexico published the Miscellaneous Resolution for 2020, which, among other things, provides implementing rules applicable to foreign digital services providers and intermediaries of digital services.
+Yes 70 V Implemented June 3, 2020 On December 28, 2020, Mexico published the Miscellaneous Resolution for 2020, which, among other things, provides implementing rules applicable to foreign digital services providers and intermediaries of digital services.
 On May 12, 2020, Mexico published amendments to the miscellaneous rules.
-The main aspects of these changes concern the forms that providers of digital services are Yes 67 Moldova √ Implemented December 5, 2019 to use to file their returns, and among other items: Effective January 1, 2020, Moldova requires non- resident vendors of digital services to consumers in Moldova to register for and collect VAT.
-Yes 68
+The main aspects of these changes concern the forms that providers of digital services are to use to file their returns, and among other items.
+On May 29, 2020, Mexico published the Second Amending Resolution, which clarifies the rules for transactions carried out through online intermediation platforms that are cancelled.
+Yes 71